Government funding is continuing for the year 2015/16 to improve provision of PE and Sport in primary schools.

 1. To provide quality professional development for teaching staff to enhance their skills, in identified areas.

-5. To audit and enhance resources ensuring children have access to high quality provision to enable them to develop their physical skills and well being.
+6. To audit and enhance resources ensuring children have access to high quality provision to enable them to develop their physical skills and well being.
+Playtime equipment to be audited and new equipment bought.

-7. To organise a Sport’s week to raise the profile of a range of sports.
+8. To organise Sport’s activity days to raise the profile of a range of sports.